tedlee/NeverLate/readme.markdown

 Let's face it, getting hit with late fees when you forget to renew a library book sucks.
 Well no more.

-This is a quick little Perl script to automagically renews books that you currently have out from the Queen's Library.
+This is a quick little Perl script to automagically renew books that you currently have out from the Queen's Library.

 Set `$barcode_number` to the 14 digit integer at the bottom of your student card and set `$last_name` to the last name as shown on your student card.